 This function computes an approximation to the time-delay between pairs of time series as the difference between observations connected by the dynamic time warping path.

-If the time series have more than 30 observations, a 5% of the cases are omitted at each extreme of the warping path to avoid overestimating time delays due to early misalignments.
+If the time series have more than 30 observations, 5% of cases are omitted at each extreme of the warping path to avoid overestimating time delays due to early misalignments.

-The function returns a data frame with the names of the time series in the columns x and y, and the modal, mean, and median of the time delay.
-The modal and the median are the most generally accurate time-delay metrics
+The function returns a data frame with the names of the time series in columns x and y, and summary statistics of the time delay.
+The mode and median are generally the most accurate time-delay metrics.

 This function requires scaled and detrended time series.
-Still, it might yield non-sensical results in case of degenerate warping paths.
-Plotting dubious results with [distantia_dtw_plot())] is always a good approach to identify these cases.
+It may yield non-sensical results in case of degenerate warping paths.
+Plotting dubious results with distantia_dtw_plot() is a good approach to identify these cases.

 Usage